-- 6.1 In General - Jury selection and trials start at 8:30 a.m.
-All counsel and their clients are expected to be present in the courtroom by 8:20 a.m.
-Jurors are sacrificing their time to perform an important civic duty.
-Again, the court intends to make every effort to ensure that jurors' time is not wasted.
-See Section 2.3.3.
+- 6.1 In General Juvenile trials start at 10:00 am every Thursday, unless directed by the Court.
+All counsel and their clients are expected to be present in the courtroom at this time.
 Counsel should be personally aware of, and impress upon their clients, witnesses, etc., the importance of timeliness.
-This applies equally to breaks and recesses. - 6.2 Witnesses - All witnesses that are present should be in the courtroom at 8:30 a.m. to receive any instructions from the Court.
+This applies equally to breaks and recesses. - 6.2 Witnesses - All witnesses that are present should be in the courtroom at 10:00 am. to receive any instructions from the Court.
 Counsel are permitted, in their discretion, to have reliable witnesses arrive at a later time.
 While the Court recognizes that the pace of trial is impossible to predict with surgical precision, counsel are cautioned to be judicious in the exercise of this discretion.
 Furthermore, during the trial, it is counsel's obligation to have the next witness immediately available when court resumes from a break or recess.
-The court considers it a waste of jurors' time to be waiting on witnesses to appear and/or for counsel to be searching for witnesses throughout the courthouse when court reconvenes. - 6.2.1 Witness List Counsel shall provide the court with a list of probable witnesses prior to the beginning of the trial.
-The list may be legibly handwritten, and the witnesses need not be listed in the order they will be called to testify. - 6.3 Evidence Counsel must provide the court and opposing counsel with a list of probable evidence prior to the start of the trial.
+The Court considers it a waste of time to be waiting on witnesses to appear and/or for counsel to be searching for witnesses throughout the courthouse when court reconvenes. - 6.2.1 Witness List Counsel shall provide the Court with a list of probable witnesses prior to the beginning of the trial.
+The list must be typed, and the witnesses need to be listed in the intended order they will be called to testify, unless directed differently by the Court. - 6.3 Evidence Counsel must provide the Court and opposing counsel with a list of probable evidence prior to the start of the trial.
 All exhibits should be marked and numbered as listed.
 All evidence will be shown to opposing counsel after it is marked.
 It is opposing counsel's obligation to carefully examine the evidence before the trial begins.

 During trial, the party offering the evidence is obligated to make opposing counsel aware of any changes in the numbering of the exhibits or the intent to offer of any evidence not previously numbered or displayed.
 Opposing counsel may rely on this numbering; therefore, it is unnecessary to further present exhibits to opposing counsel before offering the item in evidence.
 Counsel are responsible for arranging to have evidence in the courtroom in time for inspection and marking prior to the start of the trial.

-- 6.4 Pre-Trial Case Management and Docket Sounding - Beginning July 1, 2024 the terms "Pre-Trial Case Management" and "Docket Sounding" are added to the Court's standard lexicon.
+- 6.4 Pre-Trial Case Management and Docket Sounding: Beginning May 1, 2020 the terms "Pre-Trial Case Management" and "Docket Sounding" are added to the Court's standard lexicon.
 Cases set for trial will be set for both a "Pre-Trial Case Management" and a "Docket Sounding."
 "Pre-Trial Case Management" refers to the last proceeding at which the Court will accept a negotiated plea.
 A tentative trial calendar is set at this proceeding.
 "Pre-Trial Case Management" will normally occur two weeks prior to the "Docket Sounding" date.
 "Docket Sounding" refers to the proceeding at which the final trial calendar is set.
-Docket sounding will normally occur during the week immediately preceding Monday jury selection (most often on Thursday). - 6.5 Plea Acceptance "Straight up" or "open" pleas (no agreement) will be accepted at docket sounding.
-The court, in its discretion, may accept a negotiated plea after the Pre-Trial Case Management conference.
+Docket Sounding will normally occur during the week immediately preceding Monday jury selection (most often on Thursday). - 6.5 Plea Acceptance: "Straight up" or "open" pleas (no agreement) will be accepted at Docket Sounding.
+The Court, in its discretion, may accept a negotiated plea after the Pre-Trial Case Management conference.
 However, this is highly disfavored, and counsel should be prepared to justify why there should be a deviation from normal practice.